 LoPucki uses an empirically-based systems approach for policy analysis.
 He has proposed public identities as the solution to identify theft, court system transparency as the solution to judicial bias, and an effective filing system as the solution to the deceptive nature of secured credit.

-LoPucki is co-author of two widely used law school casebooks: Secured Credit: A Systems Approach (with Elizabeth Warren, 7th edition, 2012) and Commercial Transactions: A Systems Approach (with Elizabeth Warren, Daniel L. Keating, and Ronald Mann, 5th edition, 2012); a leading practice manual: Strategies for Creditors in Bankruptcy Proceedings (with Christopher R. Mirick, 5th edition, 2007); and, a popular series of bankruptcy procedure flow charts: Bankruptcy Visuals.
+LoPucki is co-author of two widely used law school casebooks: Secured Credit: A Systems Approach (with Elizabeth Warren and Robert M. Lawless, 8th edition, 2016) and Commercial Transactions: A Systems Approach (with Elizabeth Warren, Daniel L. Keating, and Ronald Mann, 5th edition, 2012); a leading practice manual: Strategies for Creditors in Bankruptcy Proceedings (with Christopher R. Mirick, 6th edition, 2015); and, a popular series of bankruptcy procedure flow charts: Bankruptcy Visuals.
 LoPucki’s "Death of Liability" thesis – propounded in a Yale Law Journal article in 1996 – is featured in casebooks in several fields.
 He is a member of the American College of Bankruptcy and the International Insolvency Institute.